-If this sounds like something you’d like to try, there are two workshops in September:
+If this sounds like something you’d like to try, there are two workshops coming up:

-In person at Level Six on Saturday 30th October, 10-1pm (the Level Six cafe has great food, coffee and brilliant vegan snickers and millionaire’s shortbread, mmm): book here.
+In person at Level Six on Saturday 8th January, 10-1pm – get your year started, your writing flowing and your body moving, all joined up.
+AND the Level Six cafe has great food, coffee and brilliant vegan snickers and millionaire’s shortbread, mmm: book here.

 And here’s some lovely things people have said about my workshops:

 “The confidence Stella instils, not only to create stuff that’s good, but in not being fearful of creating stuff that’s not so good, is wonderful.
 And combining that with the bodywork was ridiculously liberating.”